The Dispossessed: Anarchism and capitalism

 Both on Anarres and Urras, many conflicts occur between these anarchist principles and the constraints imposed by authority and society.
 On Anarres, there are no written laws.
 However, in practice, there are strong conventions about how most things should be done, which frustrate Shevek throughout the novel.
 Money is also not used, and instead the Anarresti rely on the DivLab database to match volunteer labor with work assignments.
-Via these conventions and institutions, The Dispossessed depicts an anarchist-syndicalist "alternative to capitalism.
-Le Guin’s computational economy combines a central economic plan for society with democratic decision-making on a syndicalist model, bureaucratic and computational efficiency, and a negotiated tension among syndicate federalism, individual autonomy, and the danger of centralized authority."
+Via these conventions and institutions, The Dispossessed depicts an anarchist-syndicalist alternative to capitalism.
+Le Guin's computational economy combines a central economic plan for society with democratic decision-making on a syndicalist model, bureaucratic and computational efficiency, and a negotiated tension among syndicate federalism, individual autonomy, and the danger of centralized authority."

 The language spoken on Anarres also reflects anarchism.
 Pravic is a constructed language in the tradition of Esperanto.
 Pravic reflects many aspects of the philosophical foundations of utopian anarchism.
 For instance, the use of the possessive case is strongly discouraged, a feature that also is reflected by the novel's title.
 Children are trained to speak only about matters that interest others; anything else is "egoizing" (pp. 28–31).
 There is no property ownership of any kind.
 Shevek's daughter, upon meeting him for the first time, tells him, "You can share the handkerchief I use" rather than "You may borrow my handkerchief", thus conveying the idea that the handkerchief is not owned by the girl, but is merely used by her.

 Utopianism

 The work is sometimes said to represent a modern revival of the utopian genre.
 When first published, the book included the tagline: "The magnificent epic of an ambiguous utopia!" which was shortened by fans to "An ambiguous utopia" and adopted as a subtitle in certain editions.

 Le Guin brings her own innovations to the literary tradition of utopia.
 Many earlier utopian novels featured a visitor to utopia, as a device to teach the reader about its institutions.
-However The Dispossessed inverts this, by having Shevek, dissatisfied with his life in Annares, travel to Urras.
-The Dispossessed also does not seek to portray Anarres as a society that is absolutely good, but only as "ambiguously good."
+However The Dispossessed inverts this, by having Shevek, dissatisfied with his life in Anarres, travel to Urras.
+The Dispossessed also does not seek to portray Anarres as a society that is absolutely good, but only as "ambiguously good".

 Tom Moylan describes The Dispossessed as "the best known and the most popular of the critical utopias published in the 1970s."
 'Critical' utopian fiction continues to embrace utopian ideals, but it is cautious of being too prescriptive, and tends to focus on "the continuing presence of difference and imperfection within utopian society itself."
 The Dispossessed shares with many later critical utopias, including Iain M. Banks's Culture series and Samuel R. Delany's Trouble on Triton, a focus on utopia's discontents, and an interest in how utopian society interacts with its neighbors.